harleydutton/tabula-rasa/tabula-rasa.md

 ##Combat
 It looks like i was favoring shadowrun style initiative/speed in the past disallowing called shots in favor of the doubles -> dragon dice method from dragon age seems really good. shadowrun style initiative is where characters roll initiative and get a score, and then combat goes in rounds.
 Each round subtracts some number (10 in shadowrun) from each intiative and each character that still has a non-negative initiative score gets a turn.
+###action economy
+this is actually a pretty good idea. figure out how to implement it and classify actions in this game. major, minor, full, free, reaction etc. (mental, channeled) can players get additional actions? how?
 ###grouping NPCS
 provide some simple method of grouping NPCs in combat
 ###Armor